 Even with a compelling page headline and streamlined content elsewhere, you can still use the supporting trust area to provoke a direct response.
-A supporting trust area can be a small graphic or block of text in your landing pages’ margins.
-Supporting blocks can include testimonials, numbers of clients served, and more.
+A supportive trust area can be a small graphic or block of text in your landing pages’ margins, and supporting blocks can include testimonials, numbers of clients served, and more.

 These supporting blocks should only work to support your overall landing page.
 You can use them as calls to action, but the goal is to help the page provide an opportunity for response to viewers.

-Start with a name and email address on one page, then collect more sign up details on a secondary page.
-Spacing out your request for information fields allows you to capitalize on viewers’ short attention spans if they decide to leave your site halfway through providing their information.
+Start with a name and email address on one page, then collect more sign-up details on a secondary page.
+Spacing your request for information fields allows you to capitalize on viewers’ short attention spans if they decide to leave your site halfway through providing their information.

 Direct Response Website: Examples of Landing Pages